Progalt/ProgLang/README.md

 > A lot of the initial commits are in my private game engine repo not this one.
 If that goes public I will link to it here.

+### Libraries

+The language has some built-in libraries.
+Typically these are native functions in C++ bound to the language so they are as fast as possible.
+These include.

+- `std:io` - This is for IO including printing and basic user input.
+- `std:maths` - This is your maths library mirroring most of the functions in C/C++ `math.h`.
+With some extra.

 ### Project Structure

 `Lang/` - Contains the code for the interpreter.